 All order being sent to Mainland UK addresses will either be sent by Royal Mail First Class Post or Interlink (24hr Courier).
 Orders being sent overseas will either be sent by Royal Mail using their Small Packet Post, or if the parcel is over 2kg’s in weight by Parcel Force.
 View our UK Delivery Charges here and our Overseas Delivery here

-All the prices shown include VAT and the invoice you receive will show this separately.
+All the prices shown on our Retail website include VAT and the invoice you receive will show this separately.
 Our Trade site shows prices excluding VAT.

 We do not have a vet able to offer advice, however we do have advisors who would be happy to help you.
 All our advisors have an in-depth knowledge and experience of both dogs and cats and the range of products that we supply.